-4.5.5 Cell and Gene Therapy Products (CGTPs)
+4.5.6 Cell and Gene Therapy Products

-Application for CTIL/CTX is applicable for CGTPs that fall under Class II.
-This guideline shall be read in conjunction with Guidance Document and Guidelines for Registration of Cell and Gene Therapy Products (CGTPs) in Malaysia 2016.
+Applications for CTIL/CTX is applicable for Cell and Gene Therapy Products (CGTPs) that fall under Class II.
+This guideline should be read in conjunction with Guidance Document and Guidelines for Registration of Cell and Gene Therapy Products (CGTPs) in Malaysia 2016.